-1.3.1.2 Prior to commencement of manufacture of the products under the technical supervision the firm, shall be recognized by the Register.
+1.3.1.2 If the recognition of manufacturer is required by the chapters of this Part of the Rules, such recognition shall be performed prior to commencement of manufacture of products.
 For this purpose the Register carries out survey of the works, which comprises the following:

 .1 review and recognition of technical documentation specifying the properties and conditions of production.
 Review of technical documentation on materials and products, as a rule, is carried out prior to the testing of materials;

 .2 direct survey of production and the quality system of the firm, conducting of check testing.
 In course of taking the above actions, a compliance of the manufacture parameters and the products with the requirements of the documentation shall be confirmed (refer to 1.3.1.2.1) and the Rules of the Register, as well as the appropriate level of quality stability;